TalalAlmutiri/DynamicCardsWithAspCoreRazor/README.md

 # DynamicCardsWithAspCoreRazor
-ASP core with Razor that display responsive cards horizontally and vertically using Materialize.css
+ASP core with Razor that displays responsive cards horizontally and vertically using Materialize.css

 Products table